VictoriaB52/DLH-TEAM-11-SleepKD/README.md

 Using Python 3.11 interpretor in VSCode

 Simply clone the repository and run `python main.py` in the root.
 The preprocessed dataset in the `data` folder is ready for use, so we just load the .npz files and split our data into train/test set.
-The file will go through creating/training a new teacher DeepSleepNet model if one has not been created already (it will not be when first creating the repo because the file is large, so I've included it in my .gitignore config).
+The file will go through creating/training a new teacher DeepSleepNet model if one does not exist at the directory `deep_sleep_net_teacher.keras`(it will not be when first creating the repo because the file is large, so I've included it in my .gitignore config).
 Once trained, the teacher model will be saved and will do predictions on the test set.

-After this, we make a DeepSleepNet student model if one has not already been created and follow up with a Distiller model.
+After this, we make a DeepSleepNet student model if one does not exist at `deep_sleep_net_student.keras ` and follow up with a Distiller model.
 We distill the teacher information to the student and train the mode on the same training data used for the techer, again performing some predictions.